A Universal Inequality for CFT and Quantum Gravity: Introduction

 Nonetheless, the predictions of Cardy's formula are in some sense unpalatably weak: massive states in AdS will appear -- eventually, at some energy -- and assume a particular entropy -- approximately, in an approximation that will eventually be good at high enough temperatures.
 The predictions derived from Cardy's formula suffer from the problem of \it asymptoticity -- \rm they are asymptotic predictions that can never be falsified by performing experiments at a given energy scale or a given temperature.
-Cardy's formula is not sufficient to falsify the existence of a dual CFT, no matter how high the energy scale of an experiment: the formula gives precise information about the behavior of the level densities at sufficiently high energies, but remains completely silent as to the energy threshold at which the asymptotic predictions begin to apply.
+Cardy's formula is not sufficient to falsify the \subA{consistency of a candidate spectrum}{existence of a dual CFT}, no matter how high the energy \subA{level one may examine}{scale of an experiment}: the formula gives precise information about the behavior of the level densities at sufficiently high energies, but remains completely silent as to the energy threshold at which the asymptotic predictions begin to apply.

 Meanwhile, if we would like to derive a firm prediction for the lowest center-of-mass energy at which new states must appear in a particular theory, we cannot usefully apply methods of effective field theory in the bulk: Planck-scale black holes have quantum corrections to their masses that are necessarily of the same order of magnitude as the semiclassical prediction.